-The only real benefit of a debit card over a credit card is that the money leaves your account immediately, so you can’t spend more money than you actually have.
+The only real benefit of a debit card over a credit card is that the money leaves your account immediately, so it’s harder to spend more money than you actually have in your bank account.

 You may have heard people demonize credit cards.
 They may urge you to avoid credit cards completely and stick to only using cash or a debit card.

 The truth is that poor credit card management, such as revolving a balance or making late payments, is what should be avoided.
 Properly managed credit cards can be a smart financial decision regardless of what some financial “gurus” tells you.

 Some people, however, can’t handle the responsibility of a credit card.
 They spend more than they can afford to pay back when the credit card bill is due.
 Then, they’re stuck paying interest and accumulating higher and higher balances.
 They may only be able to afford the minimum due each month.
 Even worse, they may not be able to make minimum payments and end up with a late payment or worse, damaging their credit history for years to come.

 If you don’t have the discipline to only spend what you can afford to pay off completely, you may want to stick with a debit card.
 Otherwise, a credit card is likely the smarter decision.